Croc: Legend of the Gobbos: Concept

 After being turned down by Nintendo, Argonaut sought the creation of a new character to take the place of Yoshi.
 Offering to design a new character was young computer artist Simon Keating, who "stumbled" into the game's development as his first job in the video game industry after hearing that the developers of the game needed a new main character.
 After having sketched out several different potential character designs, Keating ultimately came up with the final design of Croc as a result of Argonaut's request for him to design a character whose design looked marginally similar to that of Yoshi's.
 According to Keating, Croc was given a single fang protruding from his mouth in reference to his pet house cat at the time who shared the same characteristic.

 The team came up with the game's plot and the concept of the Gobbos out of a desire to give Croc "something to save" that was not a damsel in distress such as a princess, which the team thought would have been too bizarre for the game's setting and main character.
-According to Keating, the Gobbos were originally colored pink in early stages of development, but character animator Pete Day later changed the characters' fur color to brown in order to allow them to work better in a 3D environment.
+According to Keating, the Gobbos were colored pink in early stages of development, but character animator Pete Day changed the characters' fur color to brown in order to allow them to work better in a 3D environment.